De Quervain tenosynovitis

 • Inflammatory arthritis, such as rheumatoid arthritis.

-• Direct injury to the wrist or tendon, which may cause scar tissue that restricts movement of the tendons
+• Injury to the wrist or tendons, which may lead to scar tissue that limits tendon movement.

 Risk factors